eda-ricercatore/gulyas-scripts/notes/python.md

 		object;
 		access these attributes with "a trio of functions"
 		\cite[Chapter 4, pp. 125]{Alchin2010}.
-	- Define a property using the built-in @property decorator function, so that it can allow attributes to be assessed by methods
++ Define a property using the built-in @property decorator function, so that it can allow attributes to be assessed by methods
 	\cite[Chapter 4, pp. 127]{Alchin2010}.
++ A descriptor of an assigned class allows an object definition to behave just like the properties of the assigned class \cite[Chapter 4, pp. 129]{Alchin2010}.